| |

 Fortunately, we have the power to focus on positive interactions that will help to mold our brains that will result in happiness and good health.
 One critical step is practicing gratitude.

-More Social-
+You Will Be More Social-

 Showing appreciation can help you win new friends, according to a 2014 study published in Emotion.
 It makes sense, when you you appreciate people, they will like you.